 - Compare and contrast common tools for video communication

-The tools and platforms available to you for video communication generally work in more or less the same ways, through the details of features and benefits will vary somewhat.
+The tools and platforms available to you for video communication generally work in more or less the same ways, though the details of features and benefits will vary somewhat.

 To conduct a call or meeting by video, first you must make sure you have the necessary equipment.